Kujawadl/obs-gm-overlay/README.md

   - [x] Allow GM to specify whether cooldown is per player or for the entire group
   - [x] Allow GM to reset cooldown for specific players
   - [ ] Allow GM to reset cooldown for entire table
+- [ ] Initiative Tracker
+  - [x] Initiative tracker schema
+  - [ ] Allow GM to add creatures with public/private names
+  - [ ] Allow GM to enter player/creature initiative values
+  - [ ] Allow GM to reset initiative, clearing initiative values and deleting all creatures
+  - [ ] Allow GM to advance initiative by one turn
+  - [x] Create initiative overlay that tracks whose turn it is/how many rounds have passed
 - [ ] Hardening
   - [x] Automatic GQL type generation
     - [x] Use generated types in web